WD22 Intelligence Updated April 2026Source: Durham Constabulary Police

 - Increase Community safety and confidence.

-Issued: 3 Mar 2026
+Issued: 11 May 2026

 Status Update

 Rural crime – Partnership working is ongoing with landowners to identify those believed to be involved in anti-social behavior or poaching.
+Additional late night patrols have been conducted by the team to specifically target rural crime and several individuals have been visited in relation to fire setting in rural areas.

 Youth ASB – We have been increasing patrols of hotspot areas in which ASB has been reported, as a result of enquiries we have identified repeat offenders and conducted home visits to inform parents/guardians of what has been reported.
 We will continue to work alongside Durham County Council and local housing providers to deal with offenders.